an7user/SQL_scripts/SQL_SCRIPTS.md

 ![09_nullif](https://user-images.githubusercontent.com/90646142/136613555-3a759cb8-30a2-4ebd-942a-ab4a7fbd5c59.png)

-## Using LEAST function to map the unit price of all the products with the price above 30 USD to 30 USD
+## Using LEAST function to map the unit price of all the products with the price above 30 USD to a defaault price of 30 USD

 SELECT *,